-Source: Schroders, 31 July 2021.
-This includes exposure across the direct equity holdings.
+Source: Schroders, 31 July 2024 for the direct equity holdings

 4. The investment manager's voting policies

 As part of their oversight of the Scheme's assets, the Trustees asked the investment manager to address the following questions regarding its voting policies.